Looking Back: Job Hunting Was And Is Still Really Hard

 You can do it.

-This entry is while the clouds gently gather on Wurundjeri Land
+This entry was written while the clouds gently gather on Wurundjeri Land